elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

    - _Bucket name_, where Elyra will store the pipeline input and output artifacts, e.g. `test-bucket`

    ![Define object storage properties](doc/images/define-cos-properties.png)

+   > Refer to [this topic](https://elyra.readthedocs.io/en/stable/user_guide/runtime-conf.html#cloud-object-storage-credentials-secret-cos-secret) for important information about the optional credentials secret.

 1. Save the runtime configuration.